asyaparfenova/advent_of_code_2020/README.md

 I use python, every file is dedicated to solving 1 day tasks (so, 2 tasks per day/file)

-Special thanks for ideas:
+### Special thanks for ideas
-for Day task I used an idea from Leli for using Modulus operator.
+- for Day task I used an idea from Leli for using Modulus operator.
 Check Leli's page: https://github.com/lelilia